Providence Salumu

 *** Exception: stack overflow

-needs to take fixed point over value, not over monadic action
+mfix needs to take fixed point over value, not over monadic action

-instance for StateT
+ContT, ListT)MonadFix instance for StateTWhat about the StateT monad?

 newtype StateT s m a = StateT { runStateT :: s -> m (a,s) }